harvard-edtech/caccl/docs/react.md

 - `npm run dev:client` _starts the React development environment_

 To launch your app, see the first terminal window (canvas) for instructions.

-#### Production:

-Run from the root directory of the project:

-1. Build using `npm run build`
-2. Start the app using `npm start`

-If you see an `EACCES` error, you probably need to run `sudo npm start` instead.